Top 3 Money Tips to Teach Your Children

 It is never too early to start teaching your children good financial habits.
 We all want our children to grow up to be financially successful adults and that training begins when they are young.
 A study done by the University of Cambridge, shows kids’ money habits are formed by age 7.
 Check out our top 3 money tips to teach your children.

 The very first lesson we want to teach is how to save and budget money.
 Learning to save money at a young age will help instill this habit into adulthood.
 Use a piggy banking or clear plastic container so children can see their savings grow.

 Set a savings goal to teach budgeting.
 Your child can pick either an item they want to save for or a specific monetary goal such as $50.
 Be sure to really celebrate when they reach their goal!
 Each time they receive money from chores or gifts for birthdays/Christmas, your child can put a portion of that money into their piggy bank.
 They can choose to spend the remainder.

 Once you fill the container, have your child bring it into the credit union to deposit into their savings account.
-Don’t miss our upcoming Youth Savings Week – April 19 – 23rd.
-Zoo Club members who make a $10+ deposit this week will earn an entry toward our grand prize drawing.
 Not a Zoo Club Member?
+At Blue Chip FCU, we make savings a “roaring good time” with our Kid’s Zoo Club.
 Join our FREE Kid’s Zoo Club by opening a savings account for children ages 0 – 12.

 Teach either/or spending:

 Teach your child about opportunity costs.
 If they want to spend money on a new Lego set that means they cannot use that money to buy anything else.
 They have to choose what is most important to them.
 This is a great concept to model for kids through our own spending.
 If we choose to go out to dinner multiple times a week, we may not have extra money to go to an amusement park or indoor trampoline gym that weekend.